Michal Kašpárek

 enshittification

-Enshittification (alternately, crapification and platform decay) is a pattern in which online products and services decline in quality.
-Initially, vendors create high-quality offerings to attract users, then they degrade those offerings to better serve business customers, and finally degrade their services to users and business customers to maximize profits for shareholders. (en.wikipedia.org)
+Enshittification, also known as crapification and platform decay, is a pattern in which two-sided online products and services decline in quality over time.
+Initially, vendors create high-quality offerings to attract users, then they degrade those offerings to better serve business customers (such as advertisers), and finally degrade their services to users and business customers to maximize profits for shareholders. (en.wikipedia.org)

 ephemeralization